...

 Use minimal instructions

 As much as possible, try to minimize the number of instructions you give during a lesson in favor of open-ended questions or prompts for students to answer on their own.
-This will help ensure that students are able to think critically about what they’re learning and find the answers on their own.
+This will help ensure that students can think critically about what they’re learning and find the answers on their own.

 Be mindful of your tone of voice